Chaz Roe: Tampa Bay Rays

 On July 18, 2017, Roe was traded to the Tampa Bay Rays for cash considerations and assigned to the Triple-A Durham Bulls.
 He was called up in September when rosters expanded.
 In 8 games, he posted an ERA of 1.07 in 8 2/3 innings.
 He struck out 12.
 The following season, he opened the season in the Rays bullpen.
 On July 8, he was placed on the disabled list.
 Roe finished with career highs all over the board, posting an ERA of 3.58 in 61 appearances.
 In 2019, Roe continued to be a mainstay in the Rays bullpen, appearing in a career high 71 games and recording 65 strikeouts in 51 innings.
 In 2020, Roe pitched to a 2.89 ERA with 9 strikeouts in 9.1 innings pitched.
-On October 30, 2020, Roe was outrighted off of the 40-man roster and elected free agency.
+On October 31, 2020, Roe was outrighted off of the 40-man roster and elected free agency.

 On February 21, 2021, Roe re-signed with the Rays on a one-year, $1.15MM contract.
 After pitching on April 2 against the Miami Marlins, Roe reported discomfort.
 He was placed on the 10-day injured list with a left shoulder strain with the expectation that he would miss at least twelve weeks of the season.
 He was later placed on the 60-day injured list on April 6.
 On June 30, 2021, Roe underwent season–ending surgery on his shoulder.

+Post-playing career

+In August 2023, Roe joined Concierge Real Estate & Investment Co. as the Director of Note Originations.